elmaxid/nfsen-dockerized/README.md

 It works great with my LEDE/OpenWrt router after installing the softflowd package to export netflow info to nfsen/nfdump.
 If you try it out, please file an issue and let me know how it worked for you.*

-### QuickStart - Install and test the nfsen-dockerized container
+### QuickStart - Install and test nfsen-dockerized

 1. Install [Docker](https://www.docker.com/community-edition) (the Community Edition works fine) on a computer that's always running. nfsen/nsdump will run there and collect the netflow data 24x7.